 - birth defect/deformity

-- brave, special, or inspirational (implying that a person with disability is inspirational or special just for getting through the day is patronising and offensive)
+- brave, special, or inspirational (implying that a person with a disability is inspirational or special just for getting through the day is patronising and offensive)

-- deaf-mute, deaf and dumb, dumb
+- deaf-mute, deaf and dumb, or dumb

 - physically challenged, differently-abled

 - slow or slow learner (a person may have a learning disability, but they are not slow or a slow learner)

 - confined to a wheelchair, wheelchair-bound (wheelchairs are liberating and provide mobility to a person who cannot walk.
 Please use “person who uses a wheelchair” or “wheelchair user”).